apache/incubator-datalab/README.md

 ## Troubleshooting <a name="Troubleshooting"></a>

-If the parameter datalab\_path of configuration file datalab.ini wasn’t changed, the path to Data Lab service would default to:
+If the parameter datalab\_path of configuration file datalab.ini wasn’t changed, the path to DataLab service would default to:

--   /opt/datalab/ - main directory of Data Lab service
+-   /opt/datalab/ - main directory of DataLab service
 -   /var/opt/datalab/log/ or /var/log/datalab/ - path to log files

 To check logs of Docker containers run the following commands: